-COHb LEVEL OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022
+COHb LEVEL OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2023

-For this analysis we now have data available for 389 victims.
+For this analysis we now have data available for 398 victims.
 We are hopeful that the continued recording of COHb levels in our database is of interest to the scientific community.

-We now have COHb % for 76% of the fatalities we have recorded over the last ten years (since 31.08.2011) and the proportion of cases we have been given COHb % for is even higher for the last 5 years.
-Most of those we don't have for the last five years are due to ongoing legal proceedings, because Coroners are mostly unwilling to release this detail until after the inquest.
-One is a Scottish case, which did not have a Fatal Accident Inquiry.
-Coroners do seem to want to confirm COHb where CO is suspected and the body makes testing viable, but they don't necessarily test in cases where CO does not look obvious from visual signs.
+We now have a COHb % for 83% of the fatalities we have recorded over the last ten years (since 31.08.2013).
+We have a COHb % for all of the deaths we have concluded documenting over the last five years.
+Coroners do seem to want to confirm COHb where CO is suspected and the body makes testing viable, but they don't necessarily test in cases where CO does not immediately look obvious from visual markers.

 CO-Gas Safety would like to see more widespread testing of deceased bodies for COHb.
 CO remains surprisingly stable in a dead person for days, weeks or even longer.
 Baroness Finlay, co-chair of APPCOG, recommended this in 2011 (see recommendation 7).
-Finally, we have found the cost of conducting such a test from one lab, who quoted £32.50.
+Finally, we have found the cost of conducting such a test from one lab, who quoted £32.50 in 2022.

-GENDER OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022
+GENDER OF VICTIMS relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2023

-LOCATION OF INCIDENT relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2022
+LOCATION OF INCIDENT relating to UK deaths from unintentional carbon monoxide poisoning from 01.09.1995 to 31.08.2023

 ENGLAND No. of deaths

 Bedfordshire 1

 Berkshire 7

 Buckinghamshire 8

 Cambridgeshire 6

-Cheshire 5
+Cheshire 6

 Cornwall 22

 Cumbria 20

 Derbyshire 27

 Devon 11

 Dorset 7

-Durham 9
+Durham 8

+East Riding of Yorkshire 3

 East Sussex 11

-East Riding of Yorkshire 3

 Essex 21

 Gloucestershire 6

 Greater London 65

 Greater Manchester 18

-Hampshire 7
+Hampshire 9

 Herefordshire 2

 Hertfordshire 12

-Kent 26
+Kent 29

-Lancashire 18
+Lancashire 17

 Leicestershire 8

 Lincolnshire 17

 Merseyside 7

 Norfolk 19

 North Yorkshire 17

 Northamptonshire 2

 Northumberland 5

 Nottinghamshire 11

-Oxfordshire 13
+Oxfordshire 14

 Shropshire 10

 Somerset 13

-South Yorkshire 32
+South Yorkshire 33

 Staffordshire 25

 Suffolk 5

 Surrey 4

-Tyne & Wear 11
+Tyne & Wear 12

 Warwickshire 7

 West Midlands 15

 West Sussex 8

-West Yorkshire 24
+West Yorkshire 23

 Wiltshire 9

 Worcestershire 4

-TOTA L 578
+ТОТА L 584